Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Proof for

 \subsection{Proof for LSI sequence for noisy mini-batch gradient descent}

-To appy \cref{lem:recursive} and prove a converging privacy dynamics, we first need to prove that the distributions of parameters $\theta_k^j$ in \cref{alg:noisymBGD_shuffle} satisfies log Sobolev inequality with certain constant $c_k^j$, that depends on $k$ and $j$.
-Therefore we first prove an LSI sequence for noisy mini-batch gradient descent on convex smooth loss function, as well as strongly convex smooth loss functions, as follows.
+To apply the recurisve privacy bound \cref{lem:recursive} and prove a converging privacy dynamics, we first need to prove that the distributions of parameters $\theta_k^j$ in \cref{alg:noisymBGD} satisfy log-Sobolev inequality with certain constant $c_k^j$, that depends on $k$ and $j$.
+In this section, we prove that noisy mini-batch gradient descent on convex smooth loss function, as well as strongly convex smooth loss functions,satusfies LSI with certain sequences of constants as follows.